 In a highly competitive marketplace, established companies sometimes use a variety of means to suppress emerging companies and its branding that may or may not threaten their own market share.
 Often, lawsuits for trademark infringement end upon enjoining the defendant infringer.
 However, companies always press for monetary damages as well, but a prevailing plaintiff is not automatically entitled to such an award.
 See 15 U.S.C. § 1117(a).
 As an accused infringer, it is important to be aware of options that may be useful in defending yourself and your brand.
 One possible route for an accused infringer is highlighting the fact that the opposing party cannot prove they suffered any cognizable damages.

-No Damages, No Case?
+No Damages in Trademark Infringement Claim?
+No Case?

 In Edge Games, LLC v.
 Houghton Mifflin Harcourt Publishing Co.
 (2015 WL 3498607), a 9th Circuit case, the plaintiff who produced a game based on the periodic table filed a trademark infringement suit against a defendant who published a line of science textbooks.
 The defendant textbook company was successful in its partial summary judgment that plaintiff was not entitled to monetary relief because the plaintiff was not able to provide any evidence of lost profit.
 This was sufficient to meet the defendant’s burden as the party moving for summary judgment and therefore, the court held that summary adjudication that the plaintiff had suffered no lost profits as a result of the infringement was appropriate.
 Furthermore, the plaintiff game producer failed to proffer evidence of the value of any alleged lost goodwill which resulted in another summary adjudication in this respect.